d0tTino/docs-/docs/non-ai-research/roses-of-heliogabalus-art-historical-study.md

-The text is explicit about the key elements: a mechanical or “reversible ceiling” (*cliniis versatilibus*), the use of “violets and other flowers” (*violis et floribus*), and the lethal outcome of suffocation (*animam... efflaverint*).
+The text is explicit about the key elements: a mechanical or “reversible ceiling” (*cliniis versatilibus*), the use of “violets and other flowers” (*violis et floribus*), and the lethal outcome of suffocation (*animam... efflaverint*).[^hist-augusta]

 This trope of a trick ceiling at a decadent feast was part of a literary tradition of imperial excess.
-Classical scholars note parallels with the emperor Nero, who, according to Suetonius, had a dining room with a revolving ceiling that showered guests with flowers and perfumes.
-A similar device appears in the lavish feast of the freedman Trimalchio in Petronius's *Satyricon*.
-By choosing this subject, Alma-Tadema placed Elagabalus within an established lineage of literary and historical tyrants defined by their architectural and gastronomical cruelty.
+Classical scholars note parallels with the emperor Nero, who, according to Suetonius, had a dining room with a revolving ceiling that showered guests with flowers and perfumes, and with the lavish feast of the freedman Trimalchio in Petronius's *Satyricon*.[^imperial-parallels] By choosing this subject, Alma-Tadema placed Elagabalus within an established lineage of literary and historical tyrants defined by their architectural and gastronomical cruelty.